-This is why it very important for them to opt for ‘game-changing’ technology that can streamline their work and save them critical time that is required to look after seriously ill patients.
-Many pieces of research have shown that today’s doctors are increasingly bogged down by tedious documentation and other paperwork.
-This means that they cannot spend their time doing what is really important— that is focusing their time and energy on their patients.
+A recent study shows that today’s doctors are increasingly bogged down by tedious documentation and other paperwork.
+This means that they cannot spend their time doing what is really important.
+That is focusing their time and energy on their patients.

 Many hospitals and their associated health care service facilities now utilize EHR systems for their patients.
 This way, it is easier to update patient-related information both safely and easily on a treatment-to-treatment basis.
 However, manually updating records is a really exhausting business and takes at least 10 to 15 minutes of the individual’s time to update the EHR.
 The total amount of time that is wasted comes to a lot since that valuable time could have been spent taking care of patients.
 In the long run, updating all the records can mean that many patients are not given the attention they need.
 This is the part where speech recognition technology comes into the picture.

 Instead of writing out the information or sending to an assistant, the doctor can simply dictate his information directly into the system.
 This will not only give him more time to look after his patients, but it will also allow the support staff to look after more important tasks.

 The voice recognition software being used these days is a far cry from its older counterparts.
 The software that used to get bogged down due to mistranslations, accents, and dialects.
 The AI in today’s start-of-the-art systems like Dragon Medical One can easily distinguish the real words from the background noise.
 This is why busy clinicians are now able to both access and store the relevant information with more accuracy than ever before.

 We can safely conclude that voice recognition technology can make a difference when it comes to helping doctors save lives.
 Not just in the lives of doctors and support staff, but also their patients.